Measurement of ion acceleration and diffusion in a laser-driven magnetized plasma: Results

 The results can be compared with theoretical predictions, considering two candidate mechanisms informed by previous theoretical work \cite{Moczulski2024}.
 The first is second-order Fermi acceleration \cite{Beyer2018}, originally proposed to account for the origin of high-energy cosmic rays by interactions between particles and mirror fields in the interstellar medium \cite{Fermi1949}.
 This process can be generalized to a diffusive interaction between charged particles and magnetized plasma turbulence.
 For this experiment, as the ion beam traverses the interaction region, the ions undergo many deflections by magnetic fluctuations which result in a total energy change of

-where $c$ is the speed of light and $u_{rms}$ and $B_{rms}$ are the RMS velocity and magnetic field, respectively.
-Taking $B_\text{rms}\simeq B_\text{max}$ (bounded by deflectrometry) and $u_\text{rms} \simeq {u_\text{turb}}$ (bounded by interferometry), the maximum $\Delta E_\text{Fermi}$ associated with second-order Fermi acceleration (see Table I) is much smaller than the initial energy spread of the ion beam ($\lesssim0.1\%\sim0.4$ MeV) and the energy resolution of the diamond detector.
-Consequently, while this mechanism may contribute, it cannot be responsible for the changes measured.
+where $c$ is the speed of light and $u_\mathrm{rms}$ and $B_\mathrm{rms}$ are the RMS velocity and magnetic field, respectively.
+Taking $B_\mathrm{rms}\simeq B_\mathrm{max}$ (bounded by deflectrometry) and $u_\mathrm{rms} \simeq {u_\mathrm{turb}}$ (bounded by interferometry), the maximum $\Delta E_\mathrm{Fermi}$ associated with second-order Fermi acceleration (see Table I) is much smaller than the initial energy spread of the ion beam ($\lesssim0.1\%\sim0.4$ MeV) and the energy resolution of the diamond detector.
+As $T$ and hence $u_\mathrm{turb}$ are only bounded from below by interferometry, one might consider the effect of higher temperature on the magnitude of $\Delta E_\mathrm{Fermi}$.
+A conservative back-of-the-envelope scaling ($u_\mathrm{turb}\propto T^{1/2}$) shows that one would need temperatures of order $\gtrsim 750\,\mathrm{keV}$ before the Fermi term could become competitive -- clearly not physical for this platform and inconsistent with the observed density and expansion dynamics.
+Consequently, while this mechanism may contribute, it cannot be responsible for the changes measured -- a conclusion that is robust to substantially higher local temperatures.

 The second possibility is a wave-particle interaction, such as the lower-hybrid drift instability.
 LHDI is a kinetic instability driven by strong density and magnetic field gradients \cite{Davidson1978}, which can excite lower-hybrid waves (LHWs) that in turn induce an electric field for ion acceleration \cite{Lavorenti2021}.
 To demonstrate that the experimental data is not inconsistent with the formation of the instability, we infer an upper bound for the LHDI growth rate using experimental values.
-The maximum linear growth rate of this instability $\gamma_{\text{max}}$ is given by
+The maximum linear growth rate of this instability $\gamma_{\mathrm{max}}$ is given by

-where $r_i\sim0.2$ mm is the gyroradius of the plasma ions, $\omega_{LH}$ is the lower-hybrid frequency, and $\epsilon_n$ is the inverse gradient scale length which can be approximated as
+where $r_i\sim0.2$ mm is the gyroradius of the plasma ions, $\omega_\mathrm{LH}$ is the lower-hybrid frequency, and $\epsilon_n$ is the inverse gradient scale length which can be approximated as